dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ## Serve files from multiple locations

-`UseStaticFiles` and `UseFileServer` defaults to the file provider pointing at *wwwroot*.
-You can provide additional instances of `UseStaticFiles` and `UseFileServer` with other file providers to serve files from other locations.
+`UseStaticFiles` and `UseFileServer` defaults to the file provider pointing at `wwwroot`.
+Additional instances of `UseStaticFiles` and `UseFileServer` can be provided with other file providers to serve files from other locations.
 For more information, see [this GitHub issue](https://github.com/dotnet/AspNetCore.Docs/issues/15578).

-### Considerations
+<a name="sc"></a>

+### Security considerations for static files

 > [!WARNING]
 > `UseDirectoryBrowser` and `UseStaticFiles` can leak secrets.
 Disabling directory browsing in production is highly recommended.
 Carefully review which directories are enabled via `UseStaticFiles` or `UseDirectoryBrowser`.
 The entire directory and its sub-directories become publicly accessible.
-Store files suitable for serving to the public in a dedicated directory, such as *\<content_root>/wwwroot*.
-Separate these files from MVC views, Razor Pages (2.x only), configuration files, etc.
+Store files suitable for serving to the public in a dedicated directory, such as `<content_root>/wwwroot`.
+Separate these files from MVC views, Razor Pages, configuration files, etc.

 * The URLs for content exposed with `UseDirectoryBrowser` and `UseStaticFiles` are subject to the case sensitivity and character restrictions of the underlying file system.
-For example, Windows is case insensitive&mdash;macOS and Linux aren't.
+For example, Windows is case insensitive, macOS and Linux aren't.

 * ASP.NET Core apps hosted in IIS use the [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module) to forward all requests to the app, including static file requests.
 The IIS static file handler isn't used.
 It has no chance to handle requests before they're handled by the module.